stable-pretraining#

 Callbacks are powered by an intelligent queue management system that automatically shares memory between callbacks monitoring the same data thus eliminating redundant computations.

-4. trainer: Orchestrate everything together with PyTorch Lightning’s Trainer:
+Orchestrate everything together with PyTorch Lightning’s Trainer:

 trainer = pl.Trainer(